Updated on 12/26/2022 with new recommendations for a backup drive and current instructions for Windows drive encryption and deleting browser data.

 Save important files

 Back up your files or transfer them to a new computer.
-The least time-consuming way to do this is to invest in an external hard drive, like the Western Digital My Book (on sale starting at $94.99 for 4TB, check My Book pricing on Amazon).
+The least time-consuming way to do this is to invest in an external solid-state drive (SSD).
+SSDs are more expensive than hard disk drives (HDD), but they are less fragile because they have no moving parts and are less prone to failure, according to the most recent Drive Stats report by Backblaze.
+For an SSD, I like the Western Digital My Passport SSD (on sale starting at $94.99 for a 1TB drive, check the price on Amazon).

 “Wipe” your hard drive

 Simply deleting files won’t cut it.
-Even if a file name doesn’t show up on the list of available files, the old file data is still there until it is overwritten and a bad guy can use a data recovery program to retrieve it.
-We've outlined the steps we recommend you take below.
+Even if a file name doesn’t show up on the list of available files, the old file data is still there until it is overwritten, and a bad guy can use a data recovery program to retrieve it.
+I've outlined the steps I recommend you take below.

 - Uninstall your programs.
 Some programs, such as Microsoft Office, may contain personal information such as your name and address or other details.
 So be sure to uninstall any programs before disposing of your computer.